 1989 Copenhagen:

 A Living Scene Back then, Copenhagen was buzzing.
 Clubs, cafés and small venues hosted live music every night.
 On the encouragement of the Danish guitarist Mikkel Nordsø, + recommandations from my mentor the legenday Palle Mikkelborg ( Miles Davis "AURA") - I started my quartet Music Spoken Here—and there was actually a market for creative music.
 Promoters paid, people showed up, and as a composer I even received KODA royalties.
 When I entered the Rhythmic Music Conservatory in 1990, the future looked golden.
-The band was popular, and I had a reputation as a strong booker.
+The band was popular, and I had a reputation as a strong booker and performer.

 1989.
 Music Spoken Here—my first laboratory.
 Listen to my debut album here